conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

 ----------------------------

 When you did the :command:`conan create` command, the build of your package did not take place in your local folder but in other folder inside the *Conan cache*.
-This cache is usually located in the
+This cache is located in the user home folder under the ``.conan2`` folder.
+Conan will use the ``~/.conan2`` folder to store the built packages and also different configuration files.
+You already used the :command:`conan list` command to list the recipes and binaries stored in the local cache.
+There are different subcommands for this command that we will explain in more detail through this tutorial:

+* :command:`conan list recipes`: Search available recipes in the local cache or in the remotes.
+* :command:`conan list recipe-revisions`: List all the revisions of a recipe reference.
+* :command:`conan list packages`: List all the different packages for a given recipe reference.
+* :command:`conan list package-revisions`: List all the revisions of a package.

+TODO: add note about Conan references, recipe/package references.

 Read more
 ---------